 - When the parent or guardian’s possession of the child was due to circumstances beyond his/her control and the other parent was notified or attempts were made to notify as soon as possible

-Child Abduction that Is a Felony
+When Child Abduction Is Considered a Felony in Texas

 Illegal circumstances involved with such felonies include: